-- The value of the dispute is 200% of the income per capita or the equivalent in local currency of USD 5,000, whichever is greater. - The seller sues the buyer before the court with jurisdiction over commercial cases worth 200% of income per capita or \$5,000. - The seller requests a pretrial attachment to secure the claim. - The dispute on the quality of the goods requires an expert opinion. - The judge decides in favor of the seller; there is no appeal. - The seller enforces the judgment through a public sale of the buyer's movable assets.
+- The seller sues the buyer before the court with jurisdiction over commercial cases worth 200% of income per capita or \$5,000. - The seller requests a pretrial attachment to secure the claim. - The dispute on the quality of the goods requires an expert opinion. - The judge decides in favor of the seller; there is no appeal. - The seller enforces the judgment through a public sale of the buyer's movable assets.

 How efficient is the process of resolving a commercial dispute through the courts in Azerbaijan?
-According to data collected by Doing Business, contract enforcement takes 277.00 days and costs 18.50% of the value of the claim.
+According to data collected by Doing Business, contract enforcement takes 277.0 days and costs 18.5% of the value of the claim.
 Most indicator sets refer to the largest business city of an economy, except for 11 economies for which the data are a population-weighted average of the 2 largest business cities.
 See the chapter on distance to frontier and ease of doing business ranking at the end of this profile for more details.

-Globally, Azerbaijan stands at 40 in the ranking of 189 economies on the ease of enforcing contracts (figure 10.1).
-The rankings for comparator economies and the regional average ranking provide other useful benchmarks for assessing the efficiency of contract enforcement in Azerbaijan.
+Globally, Azerbaijan stands at 44 in the ranking of 190 economies on the ease of enforcing contracts (figure 10.1).
+The rankings for comparator economies and the regional average provide other useful benchmarks for assessing the efficiency of contract enforcement in Azerbaijan.

-Russian Federation (Rank 5)

-Armenia (Rank 28)

-Romania (Rank 34)

-Turkey (Rank 36)

-Regional Average (Europe & Central Asia Rank 50)

-Bulgaria (Rank 52)

-Poland (Rank 55)

-Distance to frontier score
+Russian Federation (Rank 12) Georgia (Rank 16) Romania (Rank 26) 71.08 Turkey (Rank 33) 68.87 Regional Average (Europe & Central Asia) 65.72 Azerbaijan (Rank 44) 65.66 Bulgaria (Rank 49) 65.09 Poland (Rank 55) 100 0 Distance to frontier score

+Figure 10.1 How Azerbaijan and comparator economies rank on the ease of enforcing contracts